thomasgladwin/teg_regr_tests/README.md

 F-test of linear constraint: F(2, 75) = 6.47, p = 0.00255

-So, in this case, the reduced model is worse than the full model in terms of AIC and the F-test agrees, as removing the predictor results in a significant increase in unexplained variance.
+So, in this case, the reduced model is worse than the full model in terms of AIC and the F-test agrees, as removing the predictors results in a significant increase in unexplained variance.